HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : SHLA  ( 015 )   : r      :I :L :O : 0         : sa  : 0                     : a      : b      :
+      : SHLA  ( 0xx )   : r      :Z :L :O : 0         : sa  : 0                     : a      : b      :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The shift left and add instruction will shift general register "a" left by the bits specified in the "sa" field, add the content of general register "b" to it and store the result in general register "r".
 This combined operation allows for an efficient multiplication operation for multiplying a value with a small integer value.
-The "I" bit, when set, uses a value stored in the "b" instead of the "b" register content.
+The "Z" bit, when set, uses a value of zero instead of the "b" register content.
 The "L" bit indicates that this is an operation on unsigned quantities.
-The "O" bit is set to raise a trap if the instruction either shifts beyond the number range of general register "r" or when the addition of the shifted general register "a" plus the value in general register "b" results in a signed overflow.
+The "O" bit is set to raise a trap if the instruction either shifts beyond the number range of general register "r" or when the addition of the shifted general register "a" plus the value in general register "b" results in an overflow.

-// ??? **note** decide on the length of the immediate value case...

 #### Operation